-Milford, Sawkill Road, Raymondskill Road (Activity Run #4)
+Milford, Sawkill Road, Raymondskill Road (Activity Run #4) 6:00 PM Run

 The bus leaves Delaware Valley High School making stops along Route 6 south to Milford.
-The two stops in Milford and Broad Street at Sarah Street and West Harford Street at Fifth Street.
-The bus then proceeds south on Route 2001 to Sawkill Road to VanAukin Hill Road to Raymondskill Road to Route 6 East.
-The bus leaves Route 6 to proceed east on Sawkill Road returning to the intersection of Sawkill Road and VanAukin Hill Road where the route ends.
-Matamoras (Activity Run #5)
+The two stops in Milford are Broad Street at Sarah Street and West Harford Street at Fifth Street.
+The bus then proceeds south on Route 2001 to Sawkill Road to VanAuken Hill Road to Raymondskill Road to Route 6 East.
+The bus leaves Route 6 to proceed east on Sawkill Road returning to the intersection of Sawkill Road and VanAuken Hill Road where the route ends.